freifunk-gluon/gluon/docs/features/private-wlan.rst

 Private WLAN
 ============

-It is possible to set up a private WLAN that bridges the WAN port and is seperated from the mesh network.
+It is possible to set up a private WLAN that bridges the WAN port and is separated from the mesh network.
 Please note that you should not enable ``mesh_on_wan`` simultaneously.

 The private WLAN can be enabled through the config mode if the package ``gluon-web-private-wifi`` is installed.